openxpki/openxpki-docker/README.md

 If you want to setup a two-tier hierarchy we recommend using our command line ca tool `clca` (https://github.com/openxpki/clca).

+### Troubleshooting

+In case the WebUI does not start or you get a 500 Server Error when calling the RPC/SCEP/EST wrappers the most common problem are broken permissions on the log folder/files `/var/log/openxpki`.
+Running `docker exec -ti openxpki_openxpki-client_1 chmod 4777 /var/log/openxpki` will make the folder world writable so the problem should be gone.

 #### Running on SELinux

 Some distros, e.g. CentOS/RHEL, have SELinux enabled by default which will likely prevent the docker container to read the mounted config volume.
 You can work around this by adding a `:z` to the volume path in the docker-compose.yml - please read https://github.com/moby/moby/issues/30934 **before** doing so as it can make your system unusable!